paperclip-ui/legacy-paperclip/README.md

 - More visual tooling in the preview, so you can make visual changes directly.
 - Preview against different browsers directly within your code editor.

+## Goals 🎯

+The goal for Paperclip is to eliminate bottlenecks around HTML & CSS development, and provide tooling that helps you ship UI features quicker.
+More specifically:

+- Eliminate the lag time between writing code & seeing UI.
+- Shorten the gap between design -> code by bringing more design tooling into web development.
+- Provide better safety around building UIs with easier to use cross-browser testing tools.

 ## What does a template look like?